CruxConnect/crux-docs/_product_retailer/inventory_remove_sku.md

 ### Request Parameters:

 skus
-: (list) The SKUs list parameter holds sku_uuids for all of the SKUs you wish to add to your Inventory List
+: (array) The SKUs parameter holds sku_uuids for all of the SKUs you wish to add to your Inventory List

 ### Expected Response Codes